dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0601.md

 z

-As an example, the arrows in the velocity-profile diagram show a fluid's horizontal speed above a flat boundary—for example, the air speed above a frozen lake.
+As an example, the arrows in the velocity-profile diagram show a fluid's horizontal speed above a flat boundary — for example, the air speed above a frozen lake.
 Farther above v

 the boundary, the arrows are longer, indicating that the fluid moves faster.
 In a high-viscosity liquid, such as honey, the viscous forces are large, and they force nearby regions move at nearly the same speed: The flow oozes.